 8. Psychological Test: Definition, Types & Examples

 Psychologists and other qualified mental health professionals use psychological tests to measure specific psychological constructs in individuals.
-This lesson will explore the different types of psychological tests and provide several examples.
+Learn the definition of a psychological test and explore examples of the different types of psychological tests, including intelligence, personality, and aptitude tests, among others.

 Earning College Credit